pluralsight/PSOperations/README.md

 These features need to be in a separate framework otherwise they may cause App Store review rejection for importing `HealthKit` or `PassKit` but not actually using them.

 #### Create a Queue
-The OperationQueue is the heartbeat and is a subclass of NSOperationQueue:
+The PSOperationQueue is the heartbeat and is a subclass of OperationQueue (formerly NSOperationQueue):
 ```
 let operationQueue = PSOperationQueue()
 ```